 We are one year apart.
 When I was five, the three of us were spending time together by practicing oral sex on each other in a bathtub.

-It was my older cousin’s doing.
-This was all taking place inside the four walls of our home with our parents present.
+This was all taking place within the four walls of our little condo with our parents and grandparents present.

-I’m the youngest from the oldest of those three sisters (Lyuda), the middle one of us (Yulya) came from the middle one of them (Sveta), and the youngest of them (Ira) was the mother of the oldest of us (Vika).
+I’m the youngest from the oldest of those three sisters (Lyuda), the middle one of us (Yulya) came from the middle one of them (Sveta), and the youngest of them (Ira) was the mother of the oldest one of us (Vika).
+That was the golden child, and her mother was the woman whose boyfriend my mother got pregnant from, so he was my father.

 Vika and Yulya were obsessed with boys, genitals, and making out.
 Often, I’d see them escape at night through the windows to meet the neighborhood boys to do God knows what.